top of page

 Living Lab

-Flevoland as a testing ground for food issues
+Flevoland as a testing ground for food system challenges

-Flevoland is unique in Europe: land reclaimed from the sea, where urban development and agriculture converge.
-This combination makes it an ideal starting point for research into urban agriculture, food democracy , and food innovation .
-Food Pioneers operates from Almere as a living lab: science, practice, and policy converge here to experiment and learn in a real-life environment.
-This approach aligns closely with the research projects within our Food Labs .
+Flevoland is unique in Europe: land reclaimed from the sea, where urban development and agriculture come together.
+That combination makes it an ideal starting point for research into urban agriculture, food democracy and food innovation.
+From Almere, Food Pioneers operates as a living lab: science, practice and policy meet here to experiment and learn in real-life settings.
+This approach closely connects to the research projects within our Food Labs.

 A group of people are given a tour of a grain silo at Living Lab Almere Flevoland; urban farming innovation.